RakV1342/test-markdown/README.md

 The First step would be to collect good training data.
 For the purpose of this project the data is camera images taken along the length of the track using the camera within the car.
 There were two ways in which I drove the car while collecting data:

 * One was the straightforward and ideal scenario, wherein I ensured the car was centered on the road and maintained a good steering angle throughout the track
 * The second was that of corrective drining.
 Here I would position the car such that it was severely off-centered on the road.
 From this edge/side position I would press the record button and recenter the car.
-A camera image taken from the car when it was highly offcentered on purpose is given below:
+A camera image taken from the car when it was highly offcentered on purpose (to train it for correction) is given below:

 ![alt text][image7]